TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Where config.txt is a configuration file template.

-For detailed description of configuration file and available options see :doc:`valve_config`
+For detailed description of configuration file and available options see :doc:`valve_config`.

 *Valve* calculation run
 ^^^^^^^^^^^^^^^^^^^^^^^